neveryonelse-sys/Autarky/open-thermal-monolith-ascii.md

 Everything is deliberately ungated: no proprietary precursors, no rare elements, no IP.
 Blueprints, recipes, and replication instructions are meant to be copied freely by anyone with access to sunlight, water, and basic biomass.

 The goal is a zero-waste society that provides shelter, energy, clean air/water, and manufacturing capability to all — without charging for it.

+## Advanced Nanofabrication Option: Implosion Carving (ImpCarv)

+Recent MIT work (Nature Photonics, May 2026) demonstrates **implosion carving** — photopatterning 3D vacancy patterns in a hydrogel scaffold followed by strong isotropic shrinkage (>10× linear).
+This achieves tens-of-nm resolution 3D nanophotonic metastructures using only conventional optics.

+**Adaptation in the monolith**:
+- Use mycelium-CGC or Chlorella/Equisetum hydrogel layers as the scaffold.
+- Pattern vacancies with the built-in diamond-Raman laser.
+- Shrink isotropically during FJH or controlled dehydration.
+- Convert the shrunken structure into SiC/BCN/graphene metastructures in the same step.

+This enables:
+- Precision 3D photonic crystals on the TPV emitter (superior spectral selectivity)
+- Uniform nanoscale gap spacers
+- Higher-performance laser cavities
+- Enhanced radiative coolers

+Fully compatible with the existing arc-welder + laser workflow and keeps everything abundant and self-replicating.